Fun fact: the first show to ever get me hooked on podcasts was “Serial” by Sarah Koenig. No surprise, really. (Everyone was talking about it.)

 What I love about podcasts is that they’re ridiculously easy to download and convenient for people who are constantly on the move.
 More importantly, you can learn tons of information about various topics while doing other tasks simultaneously.
 When I used to work in Manhattan, I would listen to podcasts every. single. day.
 They’d make my commute into the city so much more tolerable and mitigate the mind-numbing act of sitting in traffic.
 Don’t know what I would have done without ’em!

 That said, I’ve wanted to start a podcast ever since 2015.
-I just never thought I’d launch one so soon, because I wasn’t “ready” to talk about stuff yet.
+I just never thought I’d launch one so soon, because I wasn’t “ready” to talk about anything yet.
 But here I am now, discussing my very own podcast and how easy it is to actually start one if you decide to go for it.

 Now for those of you who don’t know, I have a separate online business through which I help creative professionals plan and launch their own podcasts.
 This is the only service that I’m offering as of November 2017, but I’m always open to collaborate with creatives on projects that they don’t have the time or wherewithal to start.
 Feel free to check out the website if you want to learn more.